Gnocchi alla Sorrentina

 Ingredients

-• Olive oil – my preference is extra virgin olive oil here, but you could use regular olive oil if that’s all you have.
+- Olive oil: I prefer extra virgin olive oil here, but you could use regular olive oil if thatโs all you have.ย

-• Canned tomatoes – to make the tomato sauce, canned peeled whole tomatoes will work best.
+- Canned tomatoes: Canned peeled whole tomatoes will work best to make the tomato sauce.
 I recommend buying good quality canned tomatoes, like the Italian brand Mutti.
-These will be sweeter and result in a more flavorful tomato sauce.
+These will be sweeter and result in a more flavorful tomato sauce.ย

-• Mozzarella cheese – I prefer using a whole piece of mozzarella cheese rather than the pre grated version.
-Not only is it better quality, but you can also cut it into generous cubes which melt perfectly into the sauce.
+- Mozzarella cheese: I prefer a whole piece of mozzarella cheese over the pre-grated version.
+Not only is it better quality, but you can also cut it into generous cubes which melt perfectly into the sauce.ย

-• Parmigiano Reggiano – also known as Parmesan cheese.
-While mozzarella is perfectly melty, Parmigiano Reggiano adds a delicious savoury flavor.
+- Parmigiano Reggiano: Also known as Parmesan cheese.
+While mozzarella is perfectly melty, Parmigiano Reggiano adds a delicious savory flavor.

 Hint: Whole canned tomatoes are always better quality than diced canned tomatoes.
 For a smooth sauce, puree the tomatoes yourself using a food processor or immersion blender.
-You could also simply crush the tomatoes by hand for a chunky sauce.
-You can also use good quality tomato puree or tomato passata.
+You could also crush the tomatoes by hand for a chunky sauce.
+You can also use good-quality tomato puree or tomato passata.

 See recipe card for quantities.